CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Cancel one attack by Orcs, Trolls or Men. <br>&enspAlternatively, if _Gates of Morning_ is in play, the number of strikes from any attack is reduced to half its original number, rounded up.
+> > Cancel one attack by Orcs, Trolls or Men. <br>&ensp;Alternatively, if _Gates of Morning_ is in play, the number of strikes from any attack is reduced to half its original number, rounded up.
 > >
 > > {: .fs-3 }
 > > _“‘...How do you like being called swine by the muck-rakers of a dirty little wizard?'
 Many loud yells...answered him...”_ ***---&#65279;LotRIII***